 Terra cotta is being discovered by many potters (and hobbyists with interest in production) as being capable of much more strength and durability than they thought.
 Terra cotta clays fire much stronger than white-burning clays.
 Why?
 Because they are impure.
 But iron is not the only impurity, they are also loaded with K2O, Na2O, CaO, MgO, etc. These are all fluxes, they make the clay vitrify at a much lower temperature.
-These impurities are what make a terra cotta slip or engobe, it makes much more sense to use a terra cotta with a white engobe.
+Many people use white burning bodies with a terra cotta slip or engobe, it makes much more sense to use a terra cotta with a white engobe.

-Plainsman Clays makes a body named L215, we are attempting to make a casting body that fires to similar colors, of similar maturity and working with the same glazes.
-The L215 data sheet points people who want to do casting to this page.
+Plainsman Clays makes a body named L215, we are attempting to make a casting body that fires to similar colours, of similar maturity and working with the same glazes.
+The L215 datasheet points people who want to do casting to this page.

 But there are two big obstacles for those interested in production: The expense of the jars of glaze and the time-consuming process of painting them on.
 What if you could mix buckets of your own base clear and white glazes that rival or exceed the quality of commercial products?
-And dip bisque ware to get even coverage and quick drying?
+And dip ware to get even coverage?
 And at a fraction of the cost.
 Then use commercial paint-on products to decorate the ware?
 Then later, if you ramp up your production, you could buy stains and make your own decorating products.

 Note that this page, unlike anything else you will find online, has the data.
 The charts at the bottoms of the columns show our measurements and the calculated fired shrinkages and porosities that come from them.
 These numbers indicate how vitrified a body is.
 They are important in matching the engobe.
 There are pictures to indicate what works and does not work.
 Pictures from firings at many different temperatures.
 To make terra cotta work as a functional body will not happen by accident, you will need to pay attention to technical issues much more than with stoneware.
 But the rewards are worth it!